Contact Us 1-800-596-4880

 3. Your configuration should look like this:

-rds use case config
+RDS use case config

 4. The corresponding XML configuration should be as follows: